 The Parliament of Queensland (Reform and Modernisation) Amendment Act 2011 was introduced on 5 April 2011 and received Royal Assent on 19 May 2011.

 The Act implemented a number of key reforms to the committee system including the establishment of a number of portfolio committees under Standing Orders to cover all areas of government activity, examine Appropriation Bills, other legislation and public accounts and public works.

 Membership of committees

 Members of committees are appointed by the Legislative Assembly at the commencement of each Parliament.
 The membership of each committee may change by resolution of the Legislative Assembly.
 Changes in membership are recorded in the Record of Proceedings of the Legislative Assembly.
-At present, each portfolio committee is made up of four government and two non-government Members.
+At present, each portfolio committee is made up of five government and two non-government Members.
 The chair of each portfolio committee is a government Member.

 The Parliamentary Crime and Misconduct Committee has four Government Members and three non-Government Members.